AyodejiAba/AyodejiAba/README.md

 ## **👋 Hi, I’m Ayodeji Abajingin**

-I’m a data scientist passionate about turning raw data into actionable insights.Currently learning machine learning, exploring real-world datasets, and building impactful dashboards.Looking forward to collaborating on open-source projects and sharing what I learn along the way!
+Junior Data Analyst with a research science background transitioning into business analytics, leveraging extensive experience in collecting, validating, and interpreting complex datasets to support evidence-based decision-making.
+Skilled in SQL, Python, Power BI, Tableau, and data visualization, with hands-on analytics projects focused on business insights.
+Passionate about transforming data into actionable recommendations that improve operational and business performance.

 ## **🏅 Stack**